Tenant Advocate (x2 roles) – St Mary’s NSW

 This is an Aboriginal/Torres Strait Islander identified position which is a genuine occupational qualification and is authorized under section 14(d) of the Anti-Discrimination Act 1977.

-The Greater Sydney Aboriginal Tenancy Service (GSATS) is based in St Mary’s and its catchment area spans from Gosford to Helensburgh and west to the Blue Mountains and work closely with the Western Aboriginal Tenant Advice and Advocacy Service (WATAAS) based in Dubbo.
+The Greater Sydney Aboriginal Tenants Service (GSATS) is based in St Mary’s and its catchment area spans from Gosford to Helensburgh and west to the Blue Mountains.
+This service is auspiced by the ALS and works closely with the Western Aboriginal Tenant Advice and Advocacy Service (WATAAS) based in Dubbo.

 - GSATS and WATAAS provide advice, advocacy and support to Aboriginal and Torres Strait Islander people with their tenancy matters.